 Acknowledgements

-The authors thank Kimberly Rivera, Katie Fitzgerald, and Samantha Kreling for help in the field, the Virology Unit at the Institut Pasteur de Madagascar for logistical support, and the Brook lab at the University of Chicago for helpful contributions to the manuscript.
+The authors thank Kimberly Rivera, Katie Fitzgerald, and Samantha Kreling for help in the field, the Virology Unit at the Institut Pasteur de Madagascar for logistical support, Mention Zoology and Animal Biodiversity, University of Antananarivo for their help in obtaining the Research permit and the Brook lab at the University of Chicago for helpful contributions to the manuscript.
 We acknowledge funding from the National Institutes of Health (1R01AI129822-01 grant JMH and CEB), DARPA (PREEMPT Program Cooperative Agreement no. D18AC00031 to CEB), the Adolph C. and Mary Sprague Miller Institute for Basic Research in Science (postdoctoral fellowship to CEB), and the Branco Weiss Society in Science (fellowship to CEB).

 Literature Cited